riboviz/riboviz/docs/user/prep-riboviz-config.md

 $ mkdir -p example/vignette/input
 ```

-You can then create symbolic links to all the input and data files that the vignette uses, where `$HOME/riboviz` is the path to RiboViz home directory, which can be relative to the current directory or absolute:
+Create symbolic links to all the input files, where `$HOME/riboviz` is the path to RiboViz home directory, which can be relative to the current directory or absolute:

 ```console
 $ cd example/data